xtanaa001/academic-kickstart/content/research/research.md

   icon = "project-diagram"
   icon_pack = "fas"
   name = "Networks"
-  description = "My research is driven by applications in communication and energy networks."
+  description = "I study how communication/energy networks cope with dynamics or even unpredictability."

 # Networks in the face of changing and possibly unpredictable and strategic environments
  # My research is application driven and centers on communication and energy networks